Facundo Valdez School of Social Work

 We have other degree opportunities in the Metro Area.
 Visit our Rio Rancho center for more information and to see what works best for you.

-The Facundo Valdez School of Social Work is accredited by the Higher Learning Commission (HLC) and the Council on Social Work Education (CSWE)
+The Facundo Valdez School of Social Work is accredited by the Higher Learning Commission (HLC) and the Council on Social Work Education (CSWE).

 Course delivery methods

 The flexible class schedule for both programs affords students the opportunity to attend on a full-time or part-time basis.
 Face-to-face classes are offered in the mornings, afternoons, evenings and some weekends.
-Students may choose to attend either full time days, full-time evenings or a combination of both day and evenings or may attend on a part-time basis.

 We also offer online synchronous (at a designated meeting time and day) and online asynchronous (on-demand meeting time and day) for your convenience.

 Do you work all week?
-We also have evening and Saturday courses, so you can plan your studies around your job.
+We also have evening and selected Saturday courses, so you can plan your studies around your job.